 When forests are sustainably managed, as in Europe, carbon sequestration in wood increases steadily or at least remains stable.

 The latest CO2 footprint for cartonboard was calculated in 2019 by the RISE Research Institutes on behalf of Pro Carton.
 In addition to the fossil emissions previously considered exclusively, resulting mainly from energy production, the new method now also covers biogenic emissions and their decomposition as well as direct land use changes.
 With a CO2 eq/t value of 326 kg, cartonboard has extremely low CO2

 ratings compared to other packaging materials, such as plastic, glass, or aluminum.
 This value is the result of a methodologically new study initiated by Pro Carton and available at www.procarton.com/wpcontent/uploads/2019/10/Carbon-Footprint-Report-2019-Exec-Summary-English-1.pdf.
 The CO2 footprint of cartonboard for 2019 has improved by 9 % compared to 2015 when applying the old method.

-For years, the division MM Packaging has moreover been participating in the world's largest collection of primary emission data of companies, the CDP (Carbon Disclosure Project), with the aim of evaluating the climate footprint in the value chain on the basis of this database.
+For years, both divisions have moreover been participating in the world's largest collection of primary emission data of companies, the CDP (Carbon Disclosure Project), with the aim of evaluating the climate footprint in the value chain on the basis of this database.
 In this context, the MM Group, for its part, strives for refining its monitoring to achieve even higher transparency.
 On this basis, climate change is also to be increasingly taken into account by the Group's risk management.